Save Windows XP!!! - Windows XP

 More Microsoft reviews

-- Microsoft rendered my computer useless
+- Microsoft 10 crashed my computer

 - Possible File Deletion After Windows Update?